nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.

 **Q**: Help!
-Double-clicking TalentSG.jar does not launch the application - what should I do?
+Double-clicking TalentSG.jar does not launch the application - what should I do?<br>
 **A**: Trying running the application from the command line using the following command: `java -jar TalentSg.jar`.
 Windows users can use the Command Prompt application to do this while Mac users can use the Terminal application.

 **Q**: When I minimise the application, the entire application has shrunk and now it is gone!
-Help!
+Help!<br>
 **A**: Currently our application do not allow diagonal or vertical resizing of the it.
 It is best not to resize the application at all and leave it as the maximized mode.
 For the this problem, we suggest that you try to maximise the application from the task manager or try to split the screen with another application so that StudyBuddyPro will resize back to normal.
 If the mentioned solutions fail, please do download TalentSg again!

 **Q**: How do I save my data?<br>